Leave a Message

 • October Mountain is the largest state forest in Massachusetts and features miles of trails, including a section of the Appalachian Trail.

-Becket General Store
+Becket Country Store

 Becket is known for its arts institutions, among them the world-famous Jacob's Pillow Dance Festival (left) and the Becket Arts Center (middle).
 The Becket Arts Center is the site of the Hilltown Brouhaha (right), a community festival organized by the Becket Washington Community Partnership.